The Mandatory Fluoridation Bill

 Associate Health Minister Peter Dunne, who introduced the Bill, has called us “tin-foil hat wearing, UFO-abducted pseudo-scientists.”
 He mustn’t realise that he is insulting around half of the NZ population.
 Results from all referenda held in NZ show that people tend to vote status quo.
 As only half of the country is fluoridated (23 councils out of 67, not “27 councils have rejected fluoridation” as Peter Dunne incorrectly stated) which means that roughly half the population is opposed to fluoridation (or maybe more than half) and if a nationwide referendum was held tomorrow, we would have a good chance of winning.

-The NZ First Party thinks the issue should be decided by local referendum.
+NZ First: should be decided by local referendum.

 The Greens support the Bill regardless of the opposition within the party.
 They refuse to meet with anyone opposed.